8 Documents to Keep After Selling a Home (And How Long to Keep Each)

 1. Closing Disclosure Statement

-The Closing Disclosure Statement is like the financial roadmap of your home sale.
-This document meticulously outlines every dollar involved in the transaction, serving as your official receipt [3].
+The Closing Disclosure Statement is the financial roadmap of your home sale.
+It meticulously outlines every dollar in the transaction — your official receipt for the sale.
+It lays out the final loan payoff figures, all negotiated charges, fees, taxes, prorations, and escrow settlements.

 2. Deed of Sale